-On top of that, we don’t have a dedicated benefits specialist.
-We have the owner and an admin.
-So every year, they piece together a package that is suitable for them and keeps their costs down but doesn’t consider everybody.
-And they don’t compare themselves to competitors.
+On top of that, we never had a dedicated benefits specialist.
+We had the owner and an admin.
+So every year, they pieced together a package that was suitable for them and kept their costs down but never considered everybody else.
+And they never compare themselves to competitors.

-To make up for the bad benefits, the company pays high salaries.
+To make up for the bad benefits, the company pays higher salaries.
 But with high salaries come thin profit margins, and thus, no money left over to provide better benefits.

-In a way, I’m the walking example of why our benefits aren’t good.
-My salary is high and my margin is thin, so there’s less to go toward improving benefits.
+In a way, I was the walking example of why our benefits weren’t good.
+My salary was high and my margin was thin, so there was less to go toward improving benefits.

-It’s a situation I’ve struggled with for years.
+It’s a situation I struggled with for years.

 Chief Forgetful Officer

-Every year I receive a salary increase.
+Every year I received a salary increase.
 But I’ve never received a benefits increase.
-Most years, I get a benefits decrease in the form of cost appreciation.
+Most years, I got a decrease in benefits in the form of cost appreciation.
 Big ones.
 I know the cost of benefits is consistently rising for everyone, but the company disproportionately passed the costs onto its employees.

-Aside from benefits, sometimes I wonder if working for the company has held back my career.
-Maybe I maximized my earning potential here and should have left long ago.
+Aside from benefits, sometimes I wonder if working for the company for so long held back my career.
+Maybe I maximized my earning potential and should have left long ago.
 Leaving a position for a better one can be more lucrative.

 Hard to say.

-For many years, I’ve believed my current job is the path of least resistance to early retirement (NSFW), a job where I can earn the most for my efforts.
+For many years, I’ve believed my job was the path of least resistance to early retirement (NSFW), a job where I can earn the most for my efforts.

-Working for a small company with a direct relationship with the owner does have some perks.
+Working for a small company with a direct relationship with the owner did have some perks.
 Once, I asked for a $22,000 raise and got it.

-If I don’t like a company benefit, I tell the boss.
-He listens.
+If I didn’t like a company benefit, I told the boss.
+He listened.

-The problem is I don’t want to be asking for better benefits.
-I want excellent benefits to be ingrained in the company’s DNA.
+The problem was I didn’t want to ask for better benefits.
+I wanted excellent benefits to be ingrained in the company’s DNA.

-For example, I told my boss the 401k sucks years ago.
+For example, I told my boss the 401(k) sucked.
 He didn’t understand why so I explained it.
 No change.

-Then a year later I reminded him the plan sucks.
+Then a year later I reminded him the plan sucked.
 He was shocked and upset that didn’t tell him earlier.

-In a way, I’m stuck with my company and they’re stuck with me.
+In a way, I was stuck with my company and they were stuck with me.

 Quantifying a Higher Salary vs. Better Benefits

-Being a spreadsheet wizard and numbers nerd, I’ve been looking at some hidden costs of my employer.
+Being a spreadsheet wizard and numbers nerd, I looked at some hidden costs of my previous employer.
 I found some potential savings.

-Last summer, the cost of the so-so HMO plan for our family jumped $2,500.
-The boss blamed politics, but he avoids the truth that bigger companies don’t take hits like that.
+The cost of the so-so HMO plan for our family jumped $2,500 one year.
+The boss blamed politics, but he avoided the truth that bigger companies don’t take hits like that.
 Plus, they’re not afraid to swallow some of the cost.

 To offset the higher health care costs, I opted for the lower cost dental plan.
 But later I found out no dentists in our area accepts the insurance for adults (only kids).

-Next up is that dirty old 401k.
-I’ve lost thousands over the years because of the lousy fund selection and high fees.
-Nonetheless, I’ve managed to save more than $300,000.
+Next up is that dirty old 401(k).
+I lost thousands over the years because of the lousy fund selection and high fees.
+Nonetheless, I managed to save more than $300,000.

-I’m fully vested, so that’s not an issue.
-The problem is the fees.
-The expense ratios on these funds are 1.0% to 1.5%.
-So staying employed and in this plan is costing me up to $5,000 annually.
+I was fully vested, so that’s not an issue.
+The problem was the fees.
+The expense ratios on the funds were 1.0% to 1.5%.
+So staying employed in that plan cost me up to $5,000 annually.

-I have a 13-year history with my employer, mostly on good terms.
+I had a 14-year history with them, mostly on good terms.
 Prior to the job I was broke, unemployed and living with my parents.

-But we often disagree on how to run the business and my opinions are often ignored.
+But we often disagreed on how to run the business and my opinions were often ignored.

-The company is always putting out fires instead of preventing them.
+The company was always putting out fires instead of preventing them.